sfkleach/lazychains/docs/index.rst

 Introduction
 ------------

-The lazychains package provides support for chains, which are singly linked lists of items whose members are incrementally populated from an iterator.
+The lazychains package provides support for `chains <lazychains.html>`_, which are singly linked lists of items whose members are incrementally populated from an iterator.
 For example, we can construct a Chain of three characters from the iterable "abc" and it initially starts as unexpanded, shown by the three dots: